• Post a Project

 Source: Profound

-AI engines also prefer content that is readable and easy to understand.
+AI engines also prefer readable, easy-to-understand content.
 Indig found that the content cited most by AI often has a high Flesch score, which indicates simple comprehensibility.

 PR Strategy Is Changing Before Your Eyes